sergei-homich/Trailer-Downloader/README.md

 # Trailer-Downloader
 Simple set of python scripts for downloading a movie trailer from Apple or from YouTube with help from TMDB.
 For quality purposes, the scripts will always attempt to download a trailer from Apple before falling back to TMDB and YouTube.
-This is useful if you are running a media server like Plex and you would like to have local trailers for each of your movies.
+This is useful if you are running a media server like Plex and you would like to have local trailers for each of your local movies.

 ## Requirements
 -[Python 2.7+](https://www.python.org/)